M1ck4/MichaelAngel.io/the_codex/README.md

 ## Overview

-Welcome to **The Codex**, a comprehensive guide and ethical framework crafted to support the responsible development of AI technologies.
-This repository serves as a resource for best practices, actionable guidelines, and essential insights to ensure that AI development remains aligned with human values, societal responsibility, and sustainability.
+Welcome to **The Codex**, a comprehensive guide and ethical resrouces crafted to support the responsible development of AI technologies.
+The Codex serves as a resource for best practices, actionable guidelines, and essential insights to ensure that AI development remains aligned with human values, ethics, societal responsibility, and sustainability.

 ## Purpose